opendexnetwork/opendex.network/00-introduction.md

 # BOLD #0: Introduction

-Your implementation of the OpenDEX specifications will be able to participate in the global decentralized trading network!
+Your implementation of the BOLD specifications will be part of the OpenDEX global trading network.